 The Best Roasts in London 2022

 Set just away from Richmond’s bustling centre and positioned overlooking the River Thames, The Fat Badger offers the chance to escape to the countryside, without leaving London.
 Its interiors are fresh and characterful, with warm lighting, midnight blue walls and eclectic framed artwork positioned throughout.
-The Sunday Roast is the real piece-de-resistance here, and will make you come back again, and again.
+The Sunday Roast is the real piece-de-resistance here, and will make you come back again and again.
 Each roast is sourced from the family farm in Sussex, and you can tell.
-There’s a choice between beef, chicken, lamb – all of which are tender, juicy and perfectly cooked – or a nut roast for the veggies.
+There’s a choice between beef, chicken, lamb – all of which are tender, juicy and perfectly cooked – or a nut roast for veggies.
 Each comes with seasonal and succulent veg, fluffy potatoes and a huge Yorkshire pudding.
 The portions are generous yet not too much, and you might just have room to squeeze in dessert; our pick is the salted caramel chocolate torte.
-Special mention also goes to mushroom marmite eclairs infused with truffle – a perfect light and delicious starter.
+A special mention also goes to the mushroom marmite eclairs infused with truffle, a perfect light and delicious starter.
 You’ll leave feeling satisfied and comfortably full, and thanks to its riverside setting, you can walk it off after for a Sunday afternoon stroll along the river.

-Hero dish: The roast beef is cooked to perfection – medium rare, and make sure to ask for horseradish and mustard
+Hero dish: The roast beef is cooked to perfection – medium rare, and make sure to ask for horseradish and mustard.

 Famously owned by James Blunt, the Fox & Pheasant, nestled in Fulham off a quiet pretty pastel house coloured lane (just away from the Chelsea Football fanfare), is a Sunday roast must.
 Set in quintessentially British traditional interiors, expect a similar vibe for the grub: roast pork belly and apple sauce, roast beef sirloin, and horseradish sauce, the cult classics.
 The best part?
 The roast is served all day.